Here at Workaway you will find 981 hosts and organisations for ngo volunteer work.

 Volunteering is always associated with doing good and it’s obvious that giving your time and effort to supporting an NGO will help the organization and the local community.
 But what’s in it for you?

 Workaway is the world’s leading community for volunteering and cultural exchange.
 Lone travellers will find plenty of opportunities to meet and connect with the locals, but Workaway also offers many opportunities for couples, friends and families.
-Workaway has more than 38,000 hosts all looking for volunteers, and among them are nearly 1000 NGOs.
+Workaway has more than 50,000 opportunities all looking for volunteers, and among them are nearly 1000 NGOs.
 Volunteering with an NGO is the perfect way to make travelling affordable anywhere in the world, or to allow you to travel for longer.
 Whether you want to visit coastal paradises, inland cities or farms, or get right off the beaten track and immerse yourself in wild nature and local life, the perfect NGO is waiting to hear from you.
 It doesn’t matter whether you are exploring during your summer holidays, or seeking a gap year adventure, there are plenty of volunteering opportunities which will guarantee you have the time of your life.

 Like other volunteering opportunities, Workaway NGO volunteers save money on accommodation, while travelling on vacation, or when living nomadically.
 NGO volunteers can experience living like locals in different countries and cultures around the world, for anything from a few weeks to several months.
 There are plenty of NGO volunteering opportunities available all over the world on the Workaway site.
 When using the Workaway search tool, just tick the “NGO” box on the host search page and start choosing from the almost 1000 NGO hosts currently looking for volunteers all over the world.